hizzybabe/bulkimg/README.md

    python app.py
    ```

-# Deployment

-The application is configured for Heroku deployment.

 ## Usage

-1. Enter a keyword in the input field
+1. Enter a keyword in the input field (e.g., "cybersecurity", "fantasy landscape", "steampunk")
 2. Click "Generate Prompts"
+3. Wait for the AI to generate detailed prompts
+4. Use the "Copy" button to copy individual prompts
-3. Copy the generated prompts to use with AI image generation tools
+5. Use the prompts with your preferred AI image generation tool

+## Deployment

+The application is configured for Heroku deployment with the following features:
+- Python 3.11.7 runtime
+- Gunicorn web server
+- Environment variable support
+- Ready-to-deploy configuration

+## Requirements

+- Python 3.11.7
+- Flask
+- Google Generative AI (Gemini)
+- Additional dependencies listed in `requirements.txt`

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.